Depression and Suicide: Recognizing the Signs

 First, if someone you know appears to be depressed and is contemplating suicide, take them seriously.
 The risks and consequences of depression and suicide simply cannot be ignored.
 Listen to what the depressed person is saying.
 Ask what he or she is planning, but don't attempt to argue with them.
 Rather, let them know that you care and are listening.

 Seek help immediately if you have any reason to suspect a friend, relative or acquaintance may be considering suicide.
-Encourage the troubled person to seek the help of a mental health professional, particularly a therapist with interest and expertise in depression and suicide.
-Suicidal people are likely to resist such advice, so you may have to be persistent.
+Encourage the troubled person to seek the help of a mental health professional, particularly a therapist with knowledge and expertise in depression and suicide.
+Suicidal people may hesitate to accept such advice, so you may have to be persistent.
 If the individual doesn't want to see a therapist, encourage him or her to talk to their doctor or call a suicide prevention hotline.
 If the person refuses to seek help altogether, contact a suicide prevention hotline yourself for guidance on how to help your friend or loved one.